TrueBlocks/trueblocks-core/src/other/install/manifest/README.md

 ## Steps to Update

-1. Copy the manifest.txt file from the computer running the scraper and pinning (in our case `linux`)
+1. Copy the manifest file from the computer running the scraper and pinning (in our case `linux`)

 2. Upload that file to Pinata
 3. Copy the IPFS hash produced by Pinata